 - And at the end, Lark believes, she believes in herself and in Tiras and together they form such a bond that makes me yearn and jealous at the same time.
 They are perfect for each other, so perfect you won’t be able to keep reading until the very end.

 In general, the plot and the romance go hand in hand.
-The world building is so detailed, so complex and well-made makes me want to live there even with the Volgars.
-I applaud this story, the amazing romance, the slow building, the development, the characters and overall magical feel of the book is beautiful.
+The world-building is so detailed, so complex, and well-made makes me want to live there even with the Volgars.
+I applaud this story, the amazing romance, the slow-building, the development, the characters, and the overall magical feel of the book is beautiful.